,

 Welcome to Early Years Foundation Stage at Scholes Village Primary School!

-Class Teachers: Miss Dearlove (Reception Teacher), Mrs Cleminson (Nursery Teacher) and Mrs Ogden (PPA Cover Teacher)
+Class Teachers: Miss Dearlove (Early Years Leader/Reception Teacher), Mrs Cleminson (Nursery Teacher) and Mrs Ogden (PPA Cover Teacher)

-Support Staff: Mrs Hill (Reception ETA), Mrs Gray (Nursery Nurse), Miss Jolliff (SEND ETA).
+Support Staff: Mrs Hill (Reception ETA), Mrs Gray (Nursery Nurse), Mrs Shield (ETA)

-Lunchtime Staff: Miss Miller, Mrs Greenhough and Mrs Shield.
+Lunchtime Staff: Miss Miller, Mrs Greenhough, Mrs Riley and Mrs Shield.

 Important days in Nursery- Tuesday is PE or Forest so children need warm clothes or PE clothes, Wednesday is Library day so children need their book bags.